 Dunhill Logo

-The Dunhill logo consists solely of the brand name without any additional elements.
-Consequently, the person who has never bought the company’s products will not immediately be able to associate the name with a cigarette brand.
+The Dunhill logo consists solely of the brand name, with no additional elements.
+Consequently, someone who has never bought the company’s products will not immediately associate the name with a cigarette brand.

 The logo is based on a unique, bold sans-serif font.
 All letters in the word inscription are lowercase, but they have a unique feature.
 In some characters, the vertical line is much longer.
 This effect is observed in the letters d, h, and the last l.
 An additional inscription “LONDON” is sometimes used, located under the company’s name.

 In addition, an emblem is occasionally used that visually resembles a medieval coat of arms.
-This is a direct reference to Dunhill’s collaboration with George VI and supplied him with such in the 1930s.
-As a result, the organization received a royal warrant as one of the tobacco suppliers for the Prince of Wales, Edward.
+This is a direct reference to Dunhill’s collaboration with George VI, who supplied him with such in the 1930s.
+As a result, the organization received a royal warrant as one of the tobacco suppliers for Edward, the Prince of Wales.
 It was issued to Dunhill in 1921.

 Font and Colors